marc-q/ZyperPP/README.md

 The C++ version of Zyper.

 ### How to compile the source code:
-1. Navigate to the directory containing the *zyper.cpp* file.
+1. Navigate to the directory containing the *Makefile* file.
 2. Run `make`.
 It should be creating the binary *zyper*.
 3. Run `./zyper` to use the default wordbook or `./zyper [wordbook file]` to use an custom wordbook.
 4. Have fun and find out how many word's you can type in one minute.